ormarin2000/AlgorithmicTradingPractice/README.md

-This are all files from the Algorithmic Trading course in Udemy.
+These are all files from the Algorithmic Trading course in Udemy.